Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

-We first learn our model on MNIST \cite{lecun1998gradient} handwritten digit images conditioned on their class labels, which are encoded as one-hot vectors.
+We first test our model on two grayscale image datasets, such as MNIST \cite{lecun1998gradient} and fashion-MNIST \cite{xiao2017fashion}.
+The former is a dataset of handwritten digit images, and the latter is a dataset of fashion product images.
+Each of them consists of 70,000 $28 \times 28$ images, each of which is associated with a label from 10 classes.
+In each dataset, 60,000 examples are used for training and the rest are for testing.
+We learn our model on each of them respectively, conditioned on their class labels that are encoded as one-hot vectors.
+Since these two datasets are similar in number of classes, image size, data size, and image format (i.e., grayscale), we use the same model for them.

-We adopt the setting of ``early concantenation'' for the initializer. $g(X,C; \alpha)$ is a generator that maps the $1 \times 1 \times 110$ concatenated result (The dimension of $X$ is 100, and the size of $C$ is 10.) to a $28 \times 28 $ grayscale image by 4 layers of deconvolutions with kernel sizes $\{5,5, 5, 5\}$, up-sampling factors $\{1,2, 2, 2\}$ and numbers of output channels $\{256,128,64,1\}$ at different layers.
-The last deconvolution is followed by tanh operation, and the others are followed by batch normalization and ReLU operations.
+We adopt the setting of ``early concantenation'' introduced in section \ref{exp:1_net} for the initializer.
+To be specific, $g(X,C; \alpha)$ is a generator that maps the $1 \times 1 \times 138$ concatenated result (Note that the dimension of $X$ is 128, and the size of $C$ is 10.) to a $28 \times 28 $ grayscale image by 4 layers of deconvolutions with kernel sizes $\{4,4, 4, 4\}$, up-sampling factors $\{1,2, 2, 2\}$ and numbers of output channels $\{256,128,64,1\}$ at different layers.
+The last deconvolution layer is followed by a tanh operation, and each of the others is followed by batch normalization and ReLU operation.

-We adopt the setting of ``late concatenation'' for the solver. $\Phi(Y;\phi)$ consists of 2 layers of convolutions with filter sizes $\{5,3\}$, down-sampling factors $\{2,2\}$ and numbers of output channels $\{64,128\}$.
+We adopt the setting of ``late concatenation'' introduced in section \ref{exp:1_net} for the solver.
+Specifically, $\Phi_1(Y)$ consists of 2 layers of convolutions with filter sizes $\{5,3\}$, down-sampling factors $\{2,2\}$ and numbers of output channels $\{64,128\}$.
 The concatenated output is of size $7 \times 7 \times 138$.
-(The number of the output channels of $\Phi$ is 128, and the size of $C$ is 10.) $f(\Phi(Y;\phi), C; \theta)$ is a 2-layer ConvNet, where the first layer has 256 $3 \times 3$ filters, and the last layer is a fully connected layer with 100 filters.
+(Note that the number of the output channels of $\Phi_1$ is 128, and the size of $C$ is 10.) $\Phi_2([\Phi_1(Y),C])$ is a 2-layer ConvNet, where the first layer has 256 $3 \times 3$ filters, and the last layer is a fully-connected layer with 100 filters.

+We use Adam \cite{kingma2014adam} to optimize the solver with initial learning rate 0.0008, $\beta_1 = 0.5$ and $\beta_2 = 0.999$, and the initializer with initial learning rate 0.0001, $\beta_1 = 0.5$ and $\beta_2 = 0.999$.
+The mini-batch size is 300.
+The number of paralleled MCMC chains is 300.
+The number of Langevin dynamics steps is $l=16$.
+The step size $\delta$ of Langevin dynamics is 0.0008.
+The standard deviation of the residual in the initializer is $\sigma=0.3$, and the standard deviation $s$ of the reference distribution $p_0$ in the solver is 0.016.
+We run 1,600 epochs to train the model, where we disable the noise term in Langevin dynamics after the first 100 epochs.

-We use the Adam \cite{kingma2014adam} for optimization.
-The joint models are trained with mini-batches of size 200.
-The number of paralleled MCMC chains is also 200.
-Figure \ref{syn_digit} shows some of the generated samples conditioned on the class labels after training.
+Figure \ref{syn_digit} shows some of the generated samples conditioned on the class labels after training on the MNIST dataset.
 Each column is conditioned on one label and each row is a different generated sample.
+Figure \ref{syn_fashion} shows the results for the fashion-MNIST dataset.
+The qualitative results show that our method can learn realistic conditional models.